Unfortunately for gambling-loving residents of El Paso, there aren’t any legal casinos in town.

 Technically a separate casino, the Inn of the Mountain Gods has a satellite casino just over a mile away on Highway 70, called the Casino Apache Travel Center.

 This combination gas station/casino has slot machines, video poker machines, and a small selection of table games with limited hours.
-There’s also Smokey B’s Grill and a bar.
+There’s also the Red Hat Grille.

 Ruidoso Downs Racetrack & Casino (Red star)

 Driving five miles north of the Inn of the Mountain Gods Casino on Highway 70 takes you to the only other casino within reasonable driving distance of El Paso, Ruidoso Downs Racetrack & Casino.

 This makes it 137 miles from downtown El Paso.
 Again, about a 2 ½ hour drive.

 As its name implies Ruidoso Downs has live horse racing.
 The season runs from Memorial Day to Labor Day, however they offer OTB simulcast racing from other tracks all year long.

 Next to the grandstand is the Billy the Kid Casino – that rare casino to have limited hours of operation.

 Gambling here is available starting at 10 in the morning, and going until 11 PM on weekdays, and until Noon on weekends.
 Hours can be shorter in winter months, or an hour longer in the summer months.